Skip to main content

 7. Clicking into that shows us my required checks - this includes the specific external status check we flagged for the Gearset CI Job (validation succeeding) with a link that will take us to that validation, alongside the other requirement for comments to be resolved.

-8. Inside your Gearset Pipeline, you'll be able to see any reviewers on the right hand side along with other key information (note: since the Gearset validation child job is already showcased in the 'Validation' section and isn't a specific ADO Pipeline, it won't show up in the 'Additional PR Checks' > 'Status Checks' section on the right hand side, but any other integrated status checks would).
+8. Inside your Gearset Pipeline, you'll be able to see any reviewers on the right hand side along with other key information on policies we can see (note: since the Gearset validation child job is already showcased in the 'Validation' section and isn't a specific ADO Pipeline, it won't show up in the 'Additional PR Checks' > 'Status Checks' section on the right hand side, but any other integrated status checks would).

 9. Once you click 'promote changes', we try to merge that PR in ADO.
 If any of the required status checks aren't met due to the policies you've configured, the PR wouldn't merge and you would be shown an error message.
 If all the checks are successful, the PR can merge and the CI job will promote as usual.